sowit-labs/grassUNet/README.md

 Custom implementation of the [U-Net](https://arxiv.org/abs/1505.04597) model for plant/sky semantic segmentation for upward photos taken from underneath plant canopy.
 Runs with Python 3.7.9 and PyTorch 1.7.1.
 This project is aimed to be used combinatory with the `pai57.py` script in order to compute biological variables such as Plant Area Index.
 It was supported by the R&D department of [SOWIT](https://www.sowit.fr/).

 To train this model, a dataset of 2170 photos taken at a zenith angle of 57.5° was used.
 Photos were acquired with regular smartphones (Moto E4 Plus, Infinix X608, Huawei Mate 10 Lite) held with a custom apparatus at two different developmental stages (Zadoks Z30 and Z39) in three northern Morocco bread wheat plots sown with three different varieties during February and March 2020.
+Dataset can be provided upon request at jeremy.lavarenne [at] sowit.fr.

 ![](assets/LAI57.jpg "Custom apparatus used to hold the phones at a zenith angle of 57.5° for image capture")

 The associated masks of each photos were semi-automatically generated with [CAN-EYE](https://www6.paca.inrae.fr/can-eye) and so, are noised.
 The dataset was splitted in 80% training, 10% validation and 10% test sets.
 Our training data were augmented with various transformations: brightness, contrast, gamma and saturation variations for the colorimetric ones, and horizontal flip, rotation and shearing for the geometrical ones.
 Photos resolution was 4K, but scaled by 0.125 for memory use.